binaryage/asepsis-web/index.md

 #### I like the idea, but I want to use Terminal.app features.
 Do you plan to support tabs/unicode/whatever?
 > Visor is just a light-weight wrapper of Terminal.app (SIMBL).
 You should be able to use all Terminal.app features with Visor.

+#### Does Visor work on OSX Snow Leopard?
+> I haven't tried it personally yet.
+But you may want to check [article by Ken Collins](http://metaskills.net/2009/8/18/visor-terminal-on-snow-leopard).
+Visor 2.0 is expected to be compatible with Snow Leopard.

 #### My Visor menu-bar icon is dimmed out.
 My hot-key doesn't work and just beeps.
 What's wrong?
 > There can be only one visor-ed terminal window in the system.
 If you close this terminal window (for example Control+D or typing exit in shell), Visor gets into disabled state you are describing.
 Just open a new terminal window and it gets visor-ed again.
 You can do it for example by clicking on Terminal.app icon in Dock.